zaghl0ul/FapTracker/TIME_COMPARISONS_FEATURE.md

    - Scroll down to see the Time Comparisons section
    - Your total tracked time will be compared to various activities

+2. **Refreshing Comparisons**:
+   - Tap the refresh icon to generate new random comparisons
+   - Your pinned comparisons will remain unchanged
+   - Each app startup will display a fresh set of comparisons

-2. **Pinning Comparisons**:
+3. **Pinning Comparisons**:
    - Tap the bookmark icon on any comparison to pin it
-   - Pinned comparisons will always appear at the top
+   - Pinned comparisons will always be displayed
    - You can pin up to 5 comparisons

-3. **Refreshing Comparisons**:
-   - Tap the refresh icon to generate new random comparisons
+   - Unpin by tapping the bookmark icon again
-   - Your pinned comparisons will remain unchanged

 ## Technical Details

 - Uses AsyncStorage for persistence with the key `habitTracker.comparisons`
 - Integrates with the existing theme system for consistent styling
-- Performs daily regeneration to keep content fresh
+- Performs random selection on app startup
-- Organized by category for variety
+- Organizes comparisons by category for variety

 ## Customization